adrianbevan/TensorFlow-Tutorial/README.md

         UseMNIST = True
     is set.
 In order to fit CFAR10 data then set UseMNIST to False.

+To get started run the following command:

+   source setup.sh

+This will create directories required for output figures and log files, and prints a brief summary of the hyperparameter scan scripts.

 --------------------------------------------------------------------------
 Each of the examples has been written to allow the user to explore pedegogical aspects of machine learning, starting with probing the